Bill Katsoulis

 I spent 17 years fixing other people's problems.
 Now I build the tools.

 Full-stack developer with nearly two decades of Tier 2 wireless network support at TELUS Communications.
 I lived inside enterprise platforms like BMC Remedy, diagnosed escalations, and made sense of other people's bad tickets.
-Now I build web applications with React, Node.js, Express, and PostgreSQL — and I bring that same diagnostic thinking to how I write code and design systems.
+Now I build web applications with React, Next.js, TypeScript, and PostgreSQL — and I bring that same diagnostic thinking to how I write code and design systems.

 Projects